 With cloud integration built in, clients from anywhere in the world can quickly view and enjoy your render of the envisioned final product.

 The variability of professionals isn’t the only mixed bag you’ll contend with during a construction project.

 A variety of software suites are often utilized in any given operation.
-A software solution that can integrate with a variety of other programs is a critical feature for maximizing efficiency,
+Software that can integrate with a variety of other programs is a critical feature for maximizing efficiency.

 With everything in one place you can save time and money usually spent translating data from incompatible programs.
 Keep using your favorite construction management software without worrying about your files carrying over.